 With less time start in Orlando and head south to Miami.
 Stop in Miami for a food tour of Little Havana or visit the Phillip and Patricia Frost Museum of Science.

 Another option is to head to the Everglades and get close up with the gators.
 The final stop is the Florida Keys, where families can enjoy diving, kayaking, fishing, and soaking up the sun.
-And here are a few more Florida road trip ideas.
+There are so many fun things to do in Key West with kids.

 For those with time to commit to a long distance road trip, traveling Route 66 is a must.
 Beginning in Chicago and ending at the Santa Monica Pier in Los Angeles, this 2,500 mile highway is perhaps the most well-known in the United States.
 It’s famous for odd and wacky roadside attractions along the way.
 For the ultimate US road trip experience, spend a few weeks driving across the country and stop at as many of these attractions possible.
 Don’t miss the giant Paul Bunyan statue in Atlanta, Illinois or the world’s largest rocking chair in Fanning, Missouri.